TwoLeggedCat/pages/flags.md

 ## NOTICE: This guide was created by <a href="https://github.com/Aikar">Aikar</a>.
 All credit/appreciation goes to him.
 They have been copied here because his website was temporarily down.

 ### Introduction
 After many weeks of studying the JVM, Flags, and testing various combinations, I came up with a highly tuned set of Garbage Collection flags for Minecraft.
 I tested these on my server, and have been used for years.
-I then announced my research to the public, and to this day, many servers have been using my flag recommendations for years and reporting great improvement to garbage collection behavior.</p>
+I then announced my research to the public, and to this day, many servers have been using my flag recommendations for years and reporting great improvement to garbage collection behavior.
 These flags are the result of a ton of effort, and results of seeing it in production on various server sizes, plugin lists and server types.
-They have proven themselves repeatedly.</p>
+They have proven themselves repeatedly.
 I strongly suggest using these flags to start your server.&nbsp;These flags help keep your server running CONSISTENT without any large garbage collection spikes.
 CPU may be slightly higher, but your server will be overall more reliable and stable TPS.
 If these flags help your server, consider donating.